 xiii.
 Assess new risk-return opportunities;

 xiv.
-Undertake at least annually a thorough risk assessment covering all aspects of the Company’s business and use the result of the risk assessment to update the risk management framework of the Company;
+Undertake, at least annually, a thorough risk assessment covering all aspects of the Company’s business and use the result of the risk assessment to update the risk management framework of the Company;

 xv.
-Review the structure for, and implementation of, risk measurement and reporting standards as well as methodologies;
+Review the structure for, and implementation of, risk measurement and reporting standards, as well as, methodologies;

 xvi.
-Ensure disclosure of the Company and group risk management policies and practices in the annual report
+Ensure disclosure of the Company and group risk management policies and practices in the annual report.

-i.
-Review updates on implementation level of internal and external auditor’s recommendations by management from Board Representatives on the Audit Committee.
+I. Review updates on implementation level of internal and external auditor’s recommendations by management, from Board Representatives on the Audit Committee.

 ii.
 Recommend for Board approval, the appointment of an Internal Audit Service Provider;

 iii.
 Periodically evaluate the performance of Internal Audit Service Provider and make

 iv.
 Periodically review the manning level and the adequacy of the resources with which the Internal Audit and Risk functions discharge their duties.

 I. Oversee the establishment of Whistle Blowing procedures for the receipt, retention, and treatment of Complaints received by the Group regarding accounting, internal controls and/or auditing matters, unethical activity, breach of the Corporate Governance Code and the confidential/anonymous treatment of submission